 Basically a FireSteel of the type FireSteel.com sells is a chunk of metal made up of special rare earth elements that quickly oxidize upon contact with oxygen in the air.
 It is this quick oxidation that creates the hot sparks you can use to make a fire.
 Add a bit of iron for hardness, magnesium to help hold the spark, and some other ingredients in our special mix, and you've got the makings of the Best FireSteel in the World.

 The first step in learning how to use a FireSteel is making your first sparks.
-With FireSteel.com's special ferrocerium formula this is very easy to do.
+With FireSteel.com's high-sparking ferrocerium formula this is very easy to do.

 As the blade shaves off slivers of ferrocerium from the FireSteel rod, they will oxidize and spontaneously ignite upon contact with the air, turning into a shower of red-hot sparks that are 5,500 degrees Fahrenheit!